 \section{Abstract}

 We present various results on multiplying cycles in the symmetric group.
-Our first result is a generalisation of the following theorem of Boccara (1980): the number of ways of writing an odd permutation in the symmetric group on $n$ symbols as a product of an $n$-cycle and an $n-1$-cycle is independent of the permutation chosen.
-While we give a number of proofs of our generalisation, one method, which we call inductive, can be applied to other problems.
-Namely, we give a formula for the distribution of the number of cycles over all products of cycles of fixed lengths.
-We also apply our inductive method to the recent notion of separation probabilities for permutations introduced by Bernardi, Du, Morales and Stanley (2012).
+One result is a generalisation of the following theorem of Boccara (1980): the number of ways of writing an odd permutation in the symmetric group on $n$ symbols as a product of an $n$-cycle and an $(n-1)$-cycle is independent of the permutation chosen.
+We give a number of different approaches of our generalisation.
+One partial proof uses an inductive method which we also apply to other problems.
+In particular, we give a formula for the distribution of the number of cycles over all products of cycles of fixed lengths.
+Another application is related to the recent notion of separation probabilities for permutations introduced by Bernardi, Du, Morales and Stanley (2014).